Time to show up: Pac-12 playing for its football reputation during bowl season

 Based on the way the CFP committee views the Pac-12, it’s hard to reach any other conclusion.

 Even if Washington had won out, it wouldn’t have edged a one-loss Oklahoma squad for fourth seed, right?
-Not when the committee excluded a two-loss Washington State team from the New Year’s Six while including four-loss Texas.
-Not when two three-loss SEC teams made it over the Cougs as well.
+Not when the committee excluded a two-loss Washington State team from the New Year’s Six.
+Not when there were three teams with worse records that made it over the Cougs.

 Part of this is based on how Pac-12 teams fared during nonconference play this season (bad).
 But it also has to do with how teams from the conference fared in bowl games last season (worse).
 In fact, the Pac-12’s 1-8 showing marked the worst postseason performance in a Power 5 conference’s history.